 • Design Justice and Data Feminism

 II.
-Gendering South Asia in Global Capital: Non-Phallic Bodies in Invisible and Visible Spaces
+Gendering South Asia in Global Capital: Non-Phallic Bodies in Invisible and Visible Spaces (Monograph-in-progress)

 For more information, please contact me at email@example.com